‘Let him answer!’: Trump bulldozes his way through debate with mix of attacks, insults and falsehoods

 He interrupted to accuse Biden of favoring socialized medicine, even as Biden said he did not.

 He interrupted to feign surprise.
-“Oh you don’t?”
+“Oh, you don’t?”
 Trump said at one point, after Biden said he did not support the Green New Deal climate plan supported by liberals.

-He interrupted to challenge arguments made by Biden, as the former vice president said Roe vs. Wade, the landmark Supreme Court abortion ruling, was on the ballot due to the Supreme Court nomination of Amy Coney Barrett.
+He interrupted to challenge arguments made by Biden, as the former vice president said Roe v.
+Wade, the landmark Supreme Court abortion ruling, was on the ballot due to the Supreme Court nomination of Amy Coney Barrett.

 “There is nothing happening there,” Trump said.